ShamanicProgramming/panorama-webservice/README.txt

 - Database report (number of panos, categories, unchecked panos)

-- Edit page, query for all unchecked panos and edit page for categories
+- Edit page for categories and adding panos to categories

-- Make add by paste and add by url more useful?
+- Implement paste by url